intelagense/classcards/README.md

 ## TODO:

 - Add ability to edit schedule and store data in local storage
-- Optimize the site for mobile display
+- Optimize the site further for mobile display
-- Add the ability to actually host and run the thing outside of localhost
+- Add the ability to host and run outside of development
+- Modularize styled-components into files

 ## Original concept art:
 ![Simple whiteboard with muted colors. ](public/images/whiteboard.png)